 2037357 Ontario Inc. has been accounted for in accordance with the substance of the transaction.
 The \$1,045 has been recorded as non-redeemable Preferred Shares and the amounts expended were recorded as expenses in the relevant periods.
-On June 14, 2004, the preferred shares and warrants were exchanged for 800 shares of Adherex common stock and warrants to purchase 400 shares of Adherex common stock which expire on December 19, 2008.
+On June 14, 2004, the preferred shares and warrants were exchanged for 800 shares of Adherex common stock and warrants to purchase 400 shares of Adherex common stock, all of which expired on December 19, 2008.
 In June 2004, 2037357 Ontario Inc. became a wholly owned subsidiary of the Company and was amalgamated with Adherex Technologies Inc. The investment has been split between the estimated fair value of the warrants of \$363, which has been included in additional paid-in capital, and the remainder of \$660, which has been recorded in common stock.

 On May 20, 2004, the Company completed equity financings with total gross proceeds of \$9,029 less \$555 of issuance costs.
 The Company issued 4,669 units at a purchase price of CAD\$2.65 per unit with each unit consisting of one share of common stock and one-half of a common stock purchase warrant.
-Each whole warrant entitles the holder to acquire one additional share of common stock at an exercise price of CAD\$3.50 and expired May 19, 2007.
+Each whole warrant entitled the holder to acquire one additional share of common stock at an exercise price of CAD\$3.50, all of which expired unexercised on May 19, 2007.
 The \$2,118 value of the warrants has been allocated to additional paid-in capital and the balance of \$6,356 has been credited to common stock.

 On July 20, 2005, the Company completed a private placement of equity securities for gross proceeds of \$8,510 for 6,079 units at a price of \$1.40 per unit, providing net proceeds of \$8,134 after deducting broker fees and other expenses of \$376.
 Each unit consisted of one common share and 0.30 of a common share purchase warrant.
 The private placement comprised an aggregate of 6,079 shares of common stock, along with 1,824 investor warrants and 57 broker warrants to acquire additional shares of Adherex common stock.
-Each whole investor warrant entitles the holder to acquire one additional share of common stock of Adherex at an exercise price of \$1.75 per share for a period of three years and each whole broker warrant entitled the holder to acquire one share of Adherex common stock at an exercise price of \$1.75.
+Each whole investor warrant entitled the holder to acquire one additional share of common stock of Adherex at an exercise price of \$1.75 per share for a period of three years and each whole broker warrant entitled the holder to acquire one share of Adherex common stock at an exercise price of \$1.75 for a period of two years, all of which expired unexercised on July 20, 2007 and 2008, respectively.
 The warrants, with a value of \$1,074 based on the Black-Scholes option pricing model, have been allocated to additional paid-in capital and the remaining balance of \$7,060 has been credited to common stock.